rubocop/ruby-style-guide/README-ruRU.md

     expression continues.

     ```Ruby
-    # bad - need to read ahead to the second line to know that the chain continues
+    # плохо - need to read ahead to the second line to know that the chain continues
     one.two.three
       .four